Police Vehicles

-Police officers rely on a wide variety of high-performance vehicles to ensure they can effectively respond to various situations in an appropriate and timely manner.
+Police officers rely on various high-performance vehicles to ensure they can effectively respond to multiple situations appropriately and on time.
 These police vehicles are designed to provide officers with an effective means of patrolling city streets, transporting suspects, storing equipment and weaponry, responding to riots and hostage situations, and more.

-In addition, the vehicles provide varying levels of protection depending on their intended purpose.
+Additionally, the vehicles offer varying levels of protection, depending on their intended purpose.
 Following is a list of vehicles used by police officers and other law enforcement personnel.

 List of Police Vehicles